 Part V allows you to provide more detail on other expenses you're deducting.
 This is the place to include your cell phone, internet provider, and website expenses, as well as bank charges and other miscellaneous expenses.
 Try to fit as many of these as possible within lines 8 through 26.
 The total of these other expenses goes on line 27.

-Carry the net profit/loss online from line 31 of your Schedule C to line 12 of Form 1040.
+Carry the net profit/loss online from line 31 of your Schedule C to Schedule 1, line 12 of your Form 1040.
 Add or subtract your income or loss from this business to other income or losses from other businesses, but do not include any wages from an employer.